17angelsprings/Pix-Paint/README.md

 3. Then click General.
 4. Cick Open Anyway.

-### Linux

 ## Documentation
-Currently, all documentation is within and for the code, which you access in Pix Paint's GitHub repository.
+Currently, all documentation is within and for the code, which you can access in Pix Paint's GitHub repository.

 ## Cloning Instructions
 Pix Paint uses Godot 4.2 and that is the version you need in order to run the project.
 The mono version of Godot is not requried but should still run with it.